To tell the story of Red Elephant is to tell the story of Afrin and Iman.

 We’re now in the seven-figures and growing.

-Between the two of us, we have directed over 100 events over the past decade, including affairs for Sir Richard Branson and Nobel Peace Prize winner, Mohammad Yunus.
+Between the two of us, we have directed over 250 events over the past 5 years, including affairs for Sir Richard Branson and Nobel Peace Prize winner, Mohammad Yunus.
 We want to share with you the power of speaking and events.
 We invite you to join us and take your business somewhere you’ve only dreamed possible, and BEYOND.

 To your success,